HobanLab/QUBR_GenGeoEcoDemoCorr/README.md

 had significantly higher clay/loam field capacity (0-5 and 100-200 cm) and sand available water (0-5 cm), suggesting water availability may influence the distinct locations of the populations.

-**Hypothesis 5:** Q. brandegeei is predominantly restricted by water availability (proxied by distance to river, aspect, slope, and elevation).
+**Hypothesis 5:** *Quercus brandegeei* is predominantly restricted by water availability (proxied by distance to river, aspect, slope, and elevation).
-Quercus brandegeei will exhibit larger sizes with higher soil moisture content.
+*Q. brandegeei* will exhibit larger sizes with higher soil moisture content.
 This hypothesis is explored by two scripts:

 * [hypothesis_5_water_availability_CLEANED.R](./analyses/hypothesis_5_water_availability_CLEANED.R) is a well-commented R